ZAZ Zaporozhets: ZAZ-966

 The second generation of the Zaporozhets was a series of subcompact cars, starting with the ZAZ-966, which entered production in November 1966, although the prototype was first demonstrated in 1961.
 It had a completely restyled bodywork (done entirely by ZAZ), no longer resembling the Fiat 600 and arguably similar to the Chevrolet Corvair, Hillman Imp or the NSU Prinz.
 This was an effort to cure some of the ZAZ-965's issues, such as torsion bars that lost tension, suicide doors, and engines that overheated and made the cabin uncomfortably loud.
 The engine was the 30 PS 887 cc MeMZ-966A.
 A radio was standard equipment.
 The price had inched up, too, from 1,800 roubles at the ZAZ-965's debut to 2,200 by 1969.

 While featuring a larger two-door notchback saloon body, it still featured an air-cooled V4 engine and featured more prominent air intakes – the so-called "ears", although a decorative chrome grille was also present.
 The car's rear suspension was also replaced.
-The ZAZ-966 started out as the simpler ZAZ-966V (ЗАЗ-966В in Cyrillic) with the 30 PS engine from the ZAZ-965A, which was also featured on all later models.
-Much like the ZAZ-965A, the ZAZ-966V was also produced in several special variants for the disabled (VR, VB, VB2 - until January 1973).
-It was produced in tandem with the ZAZ-965 from November 1966 to May 1969.
+The ZAZ-966 started out as the simpler ZAZ-966V (ЗАЗ-966В in Cyrillic; В for "временный", temporary) with the 30 PS engine from the ZAZ-965A, which was also featured on some later models.
+Much like the ZAZ-965A, the ZAZ-966V was also produced in several special variants for disabled people until January 1973: the ZAZ-966VB (for drivers without both legs), ZAZ-966VB2 (for drivers without one leg), and ZAZ-966VBR (for drivers without one arm and one leg).
+The ZAZ-966 was produced in tandem with the ZAZ-965 from November 1966 to May 1969.

-ZAZ launched an upgraded ZAZ-966B in 1968, powered by a new 40 PS 1197 cc MeMZ-968 V4, while the 30 PS ZAZ-966A-powered model became the ZAZ-966-1 which was only ever produced in small numbers.
-The ZAZ-966B, weighing in at 780 kg, was heavier than the earlier model, but faster, reaching 75 mph.

-The ZAZ-966 was discontinued in 1972, with the introduction of the ZAZ-968.
+ZAZ launched the ZAZ-966 proper in 1968, powered by a new 40 PS 1197 cc MeMZ-968 V4, while the ZAZ-966V remained in parallel production as the budget variant, as well as the basis for all disability variants, which retained the 30-horsepower engine.
+The standard ZAZ-966, weighing in at 780 kg, was heavier than the earlier model, but faster, reaching 75 mph.
+The ZAZ-966 family was discontinued in 1972, around a year after the introduction of the ZAZ-968.

 Nicknamed "Zapo" in the Eastern Bloc, the ZAZ-966 also found some buyers in Western Europe, including Finland and France.
 Some markets swapped the original engine for a 956 cc Renault unit.